 When renting accommodation, a deposit equivalent to one or two months’ rent is usually required.
 By law, this deposit should be returned to the tenant in full within one month of vacating the property.
 This is provided that it is left in a good condition; if anything is damaged or broken, costs for repair or replacement may be deducted.
 To avoid being accused of causing damage that was already there when moving in, expats should take date-stamped pictures of any areas of concern before the start of the lease.

 Lessees who find an apartment through an agent will also have to pay a commission fee – usually one month's rent – once they have found an apartment.
-Utilities are usually not included in the rental price and are to be paid by the tenant.

 There are usually two versions of the lease: one in Czech with the other being an English translation.
 However, in any legal matter the lease in Czech will be prioritised, so expats should have a Czech-speaking friend or preferably a professional translator look over both two contracts to ensure that the terms in both are the same.